How to Retain Owners in a Seller’s Market

 Is owner retention important to you?
 We hope you’re saying yes!
 Let’s look at why it’s essential to retain your customers and how you can make sure they stick around during a seller’s market.

 Why retaining owners is important

 Hanging onto your customers is no easy feat.
-They want to know they are being taken care of and trust that you know what you’re doing.
+Owners want to know they are being taken care of and trust that you know what you’re doing.
 They want your undivided attention to handling their assets, regardless of how many other customers you may have.
 Just like any relationship, developing trust takes time.
-And without them, you may not have the ability to pay your employees or worse, have a business at all.
+Without owners, you may not have the ability to pay your employees or worse, have a business at all.